-In addition to the simple dark and light mode toggle, Curio Standard and Professional include support for appearance themes, allowing you to change the look of the Curio user interface even further.
+In addition to the simple dark and light mode toggle, Curio includes support for appearance themes, allowing you to change the look of the Curio user interface even further.

 In the same appearance popup button allowing you to choose dark or light mode, you will find several color themes that come bundled with Curio.
 Change the interface to a palette of blues, bright shades of yellow, or dark shades of black for midnight workaholics.